baibaratsky/yii2-ga-measurement-protocol/README.md

          'trackingId' => 'UA-XXXX-Y', // Put your real tracking ID here

          // These parameters are optional:
-         'useSsl' => true, // If you’d like to use a secure connection to the Google servers 'overrideIp' => false, // IP is overrided by default by the user’s one, but you can turn it off 'anonymizeIp' => true, // If you want to anonymize the IP address of the sender 'asyncMode' => true, // Enables the asynchronous mode (see below) ],
+         'useSsl' => true, // If you’d like to use a secure connection to Google servers 'overrideIp' => false, // By default, IP is overridden by the user’s one, but you can disable this 'anonymizeIp' => true, // If you want to anonymize the sender’s IP address 'asyncMode' => true, // Enables the asynchronous mode (see below) ],
  ],